tqx94/Text-Analytics_LDA/README.md

 - We can also plot a dedrogram to see if the algorithm suggest anything about clustering the topics together.

 ### Output from LDA analysis
 - Each topic will have each word/2words with an assigned phi value (pr(word|topic)).
 So we only take into account the top 20 values per word in each topic.
-And the top 20 terms will describe what is the topic about.
+And the top 20 terms will describe what the topic is about.
-- Topic will be
+- There will be multiple topics, and we can try dendograms to find which are the topics that may be potentially related.
+- And if we want, we can manually assign labels to the different topics.
+- We can also make use of theta - (Pr(topic|document)) to find whats the probability of topic per document.

+### Visualisation of topics
+- word cloud in r